rdoxenham/openshift-virt-labs/README.md

 logout
 ~~~

 > **NOTE**: It's just fine for the *ocp4-bootstrap* VM to be shut-off, this is just a temporary VM used during the installation of OpenShift 4.
 It can be deleted if you want, but we remove this during the cleanup stage later.
+If you've deployed with `OCS_SUPPORT=true` you will see a third worker node here.